One Day in Key West Travel Guide Pins 1

 Bahama Village

-A stroll through the Bahama Village is a must, even if you’re only spending one day in Key West.
+A stroll through the Bahama Village is a must, even if you’re spending only one day in Key West.

 After arriving in the 19th century, the settlers from the Caribbean island opened shops, bars, and restaurants, which locals loved and frequented.
 Legend says that Hemingway visited many of the pubs to enjoy boxing and arm-wrestling matches.